mercedesb/talk-spot/SoftSkills/TalkTechnicalWithoutTalkingTechnical.md

 ## Audience
-Devolopers and engineers who have the know-how to deliver innovative solutions to their clients, but want to improve their vocabulary and communication techniques when talking to their non-technical stakeholders.
+Developers and engineers who have the know-how to deliver innovative solutions to their clients, but want to improve their vocabulary and communication techniques when talking to their non-technical stakeholders.

 ## Outcomes/Conclusions
 The audience will walk away with techniques to try next time they are faced with having to explain technical concepts in order to get buy-in from a non-technical audience.